alsongard/FREECODECAMP_WEB_SCRAPPING/scrapping_notes.md

 ```
 service start mysql

-sudo mysql -u root # I had to use "sudo" since it was a new installation
+sudo mysql -h localhost -u root # I had to use "sudo" since it was a new installation

 mysql> USE mysql;
 mysql> CREATE USER 'YOUR_SYSTEM_USER'@'localhost' IDENTIFIED BY 'YOUR_PASSWD';